 One of the least talked about but also one of the most important for brain health.
 Make sure you’re drinking plenty of water, especially during late night studying.
 Water helps you absorb all the nutrients we’ve already talked about.
 It also helps your brain perform at peak levels.
 Here is a personal water filter.
 It even filters out microplastics:

-Cacao, what chocolate is made from, contains a powerful, theobromine.
+Cacao, what chocolate is made from, contains a powerful antioxidant, theobromine.
 Chocolate, especially dark chocolate, is a very good brain food.
 And it’s always the perfect dessert. 🙂

 Not a Bad Lineup…

 We have talked about some good, cheap and healthy choices for your brain for every meal of the day and some tips on how you can cook fast and easy meals.
 You might find some other articles helpful here, especially the one on Nootropics, which talk about supplements to help you retain while studying and perform in school the way you want to.

 I hope you found this helpful.
 If you have any comments, experience to share or questions, please feel free to use the comments section below.
 I’d love to hear from you!